-We all love amazing, flawless looking lashes.
-Whether you are playing with a strip lash, individuals, salon extensions, or Lashify DIY extensions, you want to choose the most flattering style for you!
+We all love amazing, flawless-looking lashes, and we all have different eye shapes to complement them.
+Whether you are playing with a strip lash, individuals, salon extensions, or Lashify DIY Lash extensions, you want to choose the most flattering style for you!

 How many eye shapes are there?

-Most eye shape infographics keep things pretty simple, and group things together when describing an eye shape.
-So you may find that your eye shape fits into more than one.
+Most eye-shape infographics keep things pretty simple and group things together when describing an eye shape.
+You may find that your eye shape fits into more than one.
 Why?
-Because there are different degrees of an eye shape, or a combination of factors involved.
-To better understand this, when people say “shape” that technically refers to round, almond, or cat eyed.
-However when we say monolid, hooded, or deep set, this actually refers to the lid type not necessarily a “shape”.
+Because there are different degrees of eye shape or a combination of factors involved.
+To better understand this, when people say “shape,” that technically refers to round, almond, or cat eye.
+However, when we say monolid, hooded, or deep set, this actually refers to the lid type, not necessarily a “shape.”

 Yet these descriptions are usually listed as an eye shape category.
 That is why you may find yourself having a combination of the descriptions listed.
-For example someone can have a large almond eye that is also hooded.
-This doesn’t mean you have 2 eyes shapes, but instead it refers to your eye size, shape and lid type.
+For example, someone can have a large almond eye that is also hooded.
+This doesn’t mean you have two eye shapes; instead, it refers to your eye size, shape, and lid type.
 Someone else can have an upturned monolid, which refers to lid type and positioning.
-You get the idea….
+You get the idea.

-To keep things simple we will also combine eye shape (almond, round), size (small, medium, large), lid type (hooded, monolid, deep set, etc), and positioning (upturned, downturned, wide set, etc) to create 6 basic eye “shape” categories.
-Click on the eye shape category below to get more details about that particular category, various combinations and suggested lash maps.
+To keep things simple, we will also combine eye shape (almond, round, etc.), size (small, medium, large), lid type (hooded, monolid, deep-set, etc), and positioning (upturned, downturned, wide set, etc.) to create six basic eye “shape” categories.
+Click on the eye shape category below to get more details about that particular category, various combinations, and suggested lash maps.

-When determining your eye shape look straight ahead into a mirror, and make sure your head is straight.
+When determining the shape of your eyes, look straight ahead into a mirror, and make sure your head is straight.
 From there we will be looking at a few things:

 2. Your eyelid space